Johnny-Morgan/hike-logger/static/testing/TESTING.md

 - Confirmed that the table of hikes was sortable by clicking on the table headers.

 - Confirmed that the search feature of the hikes table was functioning correctly.

+### Hike page

+- Confirmed that the correct hike information was displayed.

+- Confirmed that the edit and delete buttons were only visible to the user that added the hike and visible to an admin user.

+#### Complete hike feature

+- Confirmed that the 'complete' button was only visible to users who had not completed the hike.

+- Checked that the user was redirected to the complete_hike page when they clicked the complete button.

+- Chose a date from the datepicker and clicked the 'Yes' button:

+    - Confirmed that the user was added to the 'Hiked by' list displayed on the hike page.

+    - Confirmed that the date the user completed the hike was displayed.

+    - Confirmed that the 'hiked_by' field in the relevant hikes collection of the database was updated correctly.

+    - Checked the correct flash message was displayed.

+- Checked that clicking the 'Cancel' button on the complete_hike page redirects the user to the hike page.

+#### Incomplete hike feature

+- Confirmed that the 'incomplete' button was only visible to users who have completed the hike.

+- Checked that the user was redirected to the incomplete_hike page when they clicked the incomplete button.

+- Clicked the 'Yes' button and checked that the user was removed from the 'Hiked by' list displayed on the hike page and the correct flash message was displayed.

+- Confirmed that the 'hiked_by' field in the relevant hikes collection of the database was updated correctly.

+- Checked that clicking the 'Cancel' button on the incomplete_hike page redirects the user to the hike page.

+#### Edit hike

+- Clicked the 'Edit Hike' button to confirm user is redirected to the edit_hike page.

+- Confirmed that the form was populated with the correct data.

+- Clicked the 'Edit Hike' button:

+    - Checked that the edited fields in the relevant hikes collection of the database was updated correctly.

+    - Checked that the information about the hike on its hike page was updated correctly.

+    - Confirmed that the correct flash message was displayed.

+#### Delete hike

+- Clicked the Delete button to confirm the user is redirected to the delete_hike page.

+- Clicked the 'Yes' button:

+    - Confirmed that the hike was deleted from the database.

+    - Confirmed that the hike was removed from the table in the users profile page.

+    - Confirmed that the stats of the user were updated to reflect the deletion of the hike.

+    - Confirmed that the hike was removed from the table in the hikes page.

+    - Confirmed that the correct flash message was displayed.

+    - If the hike was one of the four latest hikes to be added to the database, it was confirmed that the latest hikes on the home page was updated.

+- Checked that clicking the 'Cancel' button on the delete_hike page redirects the user to the hike page.